systemcarl/weblog/outlines/about-me.md

 ## At Any Rate, You Live
 - Overall, I want to:
-    - conduct empirical research on building educated solutions
+    - conduct empirical research on building educated solutions,
-    - build and share tools to manage complex and unintuitive problems
+    - build and share tools to manage complex and unintuitive problems,
-    - teach the skills for others to do the same
+    - and teach the skills for others to do the same.
 - I want to help create a better future for everyone by
     - contributing to scientific research,
     - technological development,